freewill7/stroudmasters/README.md

 - Visitor

-  And finally we have a website visitor.
+  Finally we have a website visitor.

-  When they click a link or type stroudmasters.org into their browser then the Route53 service is used to tell the browser where to go.
+  When a link is clicked or someone types stroudmasters.org into their browser then the Route53 service redirects them to our Cloudfront service.

-  The browser is directed to our Cloudfront service and downloads a cache of our Generated website and happily browses away.
+  Cloudfront then serves a cached version of our website and everyone is happy.

 ## Generating the website

 ### Setting up hugo
-The only true requirement for building the website is `hugo` which has install instructions on their website [https://gohugo.io](https://gohugo.io).
-Ideally you should be able to install it through a package manager, worst case you can use a pre-built version (e.g. at [https://github.com/gohugoio/hugo/releases/tag/v0.138.0](https://github.com/gohugoio/hugo/releases/tag/v0.138.0) ).
+The only true requirement for building the website is **hugo** which has install instructions on their website [https://gohugo.io](https://gohugo.io).
+Ideally you should be able to install it through a package manager, or worst case use a pre-built version (e.g. at [https://github.com/gohugoio/hugo/releases/tag/v0.138.0](https://github.com/gohugoio/hugo/releases/tag/v0.138.0) ).

-With hugo installed, I can open the command line on my Mac and run
+With hugo installed, I can open the terminal on my Mac and run

 ```sh
 hugo version